 The transition to low fertility, below replacement levels, is a cornerstone of both demographic transitions (Davis 1945; Lesthaeghe 1995; Lesthaeghe 2010; Lesthaeghe and van de Kaa 1986; Notestein 1945), and one of the key drivers underpinning population change.
 A crucial question is whether fertility rates will fall and stabilize at below replacement levels for all developed countries.
 With reversals in period fertility trends for some European countries (Goldstein, Sobotka, and Jasilioniene 2009; Myrskylä, Goldstein, and Cheng 2013), the persistence of low fertility is increasingly debated.
 Recent analyses emphasise increasing instability and divergence between populations, characterising distinct fertility transition pathways (Billari 2018; Sobotka 2017).
 Key drivers include: the diffusion of modern contraceptive methods; the expansion of higher education; the increase in economic uncertainty; the large-scale entry of women into the labour force and gender role changes (Balbo, Billari, and Mills 2013; Basten, Sobotka, and Zeman 2014).

-The aim of this paper is to show how differences in fertility trends and pathways can be identified using composite fertility lattice plots (CFLPs), a variant of the Lexis surface visualization in which both the colour/shade, and contours, represent different but related variables: age-specific fertility rates andcumulative cohort fertility rates, respectively.
+The aim of this paper is to show how differences in fertility trends and pathways can be identified using composite fertility lattice plots (CFLPs), a variant of the Lexis surface visualization in which both the colour/shade, and contours, represent different but related variables: age-specific fertility rates and period-based pseudo-cumulative cohort fertility rates, respectively.

 This novel combination offers a more efficient comparison of multiple pieces of information that provide insights into how the fertility transition varies across countries and geographic regions.
 We present a useful tool to analyse different interrelated aspects of fertility decline, giving hints into its causes and long-term sustainability.